-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board has affirmatively determined that the following five directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Aliski, Ms. Lawton, Mr. McGirr, Dr. Stewart and Mr. Wyzga.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent auditors, the Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Aliski, Ms. de Craecker, Ms. Lawton, Mr. McGirr, Dr. Stewart and Mr. Wyzga.
 In making this determination, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with the Company.
-Dr. Ragan is employed by us and is therefore not independent under Nasdaq listing standards, and Dr. Russo was employed by us during the past three years and is therefore not independent under Nasdaq listing standards.
+Dr. Ragan is employed by us and is therefore not independent under Nasdaq listing standards.
 Dr. Bridger provides us with consulting services pursuant to a consulting agreement described under "Transactions with Related Persons and Indemnification - Certain Related-Person Transactions."